jinshengye-git/JetSon-Configs/HotSpot.md

 **Step 2** : on 'WiFi Security' tab

 --> Security: WPA & WPA2 Personal,  set password
+--> if you want to set ip of hotspot, choose "IPv4 Settings" tab, Add Address, for example Address:192.168.11.1, Netmask:24 .
+Save.

+All other device conneting to NanoAP, ip should be : 192.168.11.xxx.

 Setup Done.
 Save and close the Window.